craftcms/docs/docs/5.x/configure.md

 - **Asset Filesystems:** Base URL, File System Path (Local only);
 - **Email:** System Email Address, Sender Name, Email Template path, SMTP credentials;

 Focusing one of these fields will immediately suggest some values.
-Type `$` followed by an environment variable’s name or `@` followed by an alias to narrow the suggestions and find your placeholder.
+Type `$` followed by an environment variable’s name, or `@` followed by an alias to narrow the suggestions and find your placeholder.

 Aliases have the extra benefit of allowing extra path segments, so `@web/uploads` is a perfectly valid setting.
-If a combination of alias and path is used frequently, though, it might make sense to [define a specific `@uploads` alias](#aliases) and use that in the control panel, instead.
+If a combination of alias and path is used frequently, though, it might make sense to [define a specific alias](#aliases) (like `@uploads`) and use that in the control panel, instead.
+Environment variables _cannot_ be prepended to other values.

 ::: tip
 Plugins can add support for environment variables and aliases in their settings as well.
-See [Environmental Settings](../extend/environmental-settings.md) to learn how.
+See [Environmental Settings](extend/environmental-settings.md) to learn how.
 :::

 ### Templates and Modules